lightning/bolts/03-transactions.md

 # Appendix B: Funding Transaction Test Vectors

 In the following:
- - it's assumed that *local* is the funder.
+ - It's assumed that *local* is the funder.
- - private keys are displayed as 32 bytes plus a trailing 1 (Bitcoin's convention for "compressed" private keys, i.e. keys for which the public key is compressed).
+ - Private keys are displayed as 32 bytes plus a trailing 1 (Bitcoin's convention for "compressed" private keys, i.e. keys for which the public key is compressed).
- - transaction signatures are all deterministic, using RFC6979 (using HMAC-SHA256).
+ - Transaction signatures are all deterministic, using RFC6979 (using HMAC-SHA256).

 The input for the funding transaction was created using a test chain with the following first two blocks; the second block contains a spendable